Music of Mongolia

 Music is an integral part of Mongolian culture.
-Among the unique contributions of Mongolia to the world's musical culture are the long songs, overtone singing, and morin khuur, the horse-headed fiddle.
-The music of Mongolia is also rich with varieties related to the various ethnic groups of the country: Oirats, Hotogoid, Tuvans, Darhad, Buryats, Tsaatan, Dariganga, Uzemchins, Barga, Kazakhs and Khalha.
+Among the unique contributions of Mongolia to the world's musical culture are the long songs, overtone singing, and morin khuur, the horse-headed fiddle, and the pentatonic scale.
+The music of Mongolia is also rich with varieties related to the various ethnic groups of the country: Oirats, Khotogoid, Tuvans, Darkhad, Buryats, Tsaatan, Dariganga, Uzemchin, Barga, and Khalkha Mongols.

 Besides the traditional music, Western classical music and ballet flourished during the Mongolian People's Republic.
 Among the most popular forms of modern music in Mongolia are Western pop and rock genres and the mass songs, which are written by modern authors in a form of folk songs.

 Traditional music

 Overtone singing

-Overtone singing, known as höömij (throat), is a singing technique also found in the general Central Asian area.
+Overtone singing, known as höömij (throat), is a singing technique also found in the general Altai area.
 This type of singing is considered more as a type of instrument.
 It involves different ways of breathing: producing two distinctively audible pitches at the same time, one being a whistle like sound and the other being a drone bass.
 The sound is a result of locked breaths in the chest.

 In Mongolia, the most famous throat-singers include Khalkhas like Gereltsogt and Sundui.

 Khalkha singers have conceptualized Mongolian lyrical xöömei into several different styles while kharkhiraa remains a separate technique.